Pendraig/System-Inventory/README.md

 I'm a support analyst\help desk technician by trade.

-I use this script as part of my diagnostic process to streamline information gathering, minimize redundant communications, and enhance case note documentation.
+I use this script, System Inventory - Code.txt, as part of my diagnostic process to streamline information gathering, minimize redundant communications, and enhance case note documentation.
 It saves a lot of time by eliminating guesswork about system architecture and reducing unnecessary communications to obtain details I should have had initially.

 The script extracts, formats, and writes the following data elements into a text file named ‘System Inventory.txt’ saved in the logged-on user’s Downloads folder: